rackerlabs/support-how-to/content/how-to/account-management/configure-user-switcher-to-remember-account-logins/index.md

 5. Select **Done** to save your changes.

-**Important**: Standard security policies still apply, and the system might occasionally prompt you for a password.
+**Important**: Standard security policies still apply, and the system may occasionally prompt you for a password.